Counterculture: Examples

-Marginalized communities often struggle to meet their needs on mainstream media.
+Marginalized communities often struggle to meet their needs in mainstream media.
 Jessa Lingel, an associate professor at the Annenberg School for Communication, had conducted field research on examples of digital counterculture as part of her studies.
-In her book Digital Countercultures and the Struggle for Community, she focused on the Brooklyn Drag community and their battle for a Queerer Facebook to meet their specific needs of social media utilization.
-In the drag culture, there are many holiday and festivals such as Halloween, New Year's Eve, and Bushwig that they celebrate over a vibrant queer nightlife.
-While utilizing social media platforms such as Facebook to post and record their cultural events, the drag community has noticed the large schism between its "queerer and more countercultural community of drag queens" and Facebook's claimed global community.
-This gap is further realized through Facebook's change in the policy from "real-name" to "authentic-name" in 2015 when hundreds of drag queens' accounts were frozen and shut down because they had not registered with their legal names.
-Communities with "queerer culture" culture and "marginalized needs" continue to struggle to fulfill their social media needs while balancing their counterculture identity in today's social media landscape where the internet is largely monopolized by several big technology firms.
+In her book Digital Countercultures and the Struggle for Community, she focused on the Brooklyn Drag community and their battle to create a Queerer Facebook to meet their specific social media needs.
+In drag culture, many holidays and festivals, such as Halloween, New Year's Eve, and Bushwig, are celebrated amid vibrant queer nightlife.
+While using social media platforms such as Facebook to post about and document their cultural events, the drag community has noticed a large schism between its "queerer and more countercultural community of drag queens" and Facebook's claimed global community.
+This gap is further realized through Facebook's change in the policy from "real-name" to "authentic-name" in 2015, when hundreds of drag queens' accounts were frozen and shut down because they had not registered with their legal names.
+Communities with "queerer culture" and "marginalized needs" continue to struggle to fulfill their social media needs while balancing their counterculture identity in today's social media landscape, where several big technology firms largely monopolize the internet.